Laser Hair Removal Q&A

-It can vary by size of the treatment area, density of the hair, and other factors, however, most men and women require at least three to six sessions.
+It can vary by the size of the treatment area, the density of the hair, and other factors, however, most men and women require at least three to six sessions.
 But for patients with larger, denser areas of hair growth, you can expect to require more sessions for complete clearance.
 Keep in mind, through this process you’ll see a significant decrease in hair production along the way.
 These sessions are best performed at regular intervals of 6 – 8 weeks apart.

 Is laser hair removal safe?

 The short answer is yes, but it is important to have each treatment tailored specifically to the patient.
-The risks of laser hair removal therapy include, though not common with the proper laser and setting, dyspigmentation, scarring, and inadequate results.
+The risks of laser hair removal therapy include, though not common with the proper laser and setting, depigmentation, scarring, and inadequate results.